vincentbarr/vincentbarr.github.com/about.md

 <img src="/assets/images/calvin-hobbes-dino.png" style="width:650px" alt="Calvin &amp; Hobbes Dinosaur"; />

-#Vincent Barr
+Hi, I'm Vincent.
 You can reach me at vincentvbarr at gmail dot com.

 I built this site on Jekyll.

-One day, my About Me section will not begin with my employment history.
+One day, someday, my About Me section will not begin with my employment history.

 ##Work